LanaCreegan/Recipe-Blog-PP4/README.md

 * Features a list of recipes posted by the user and other users.
 Visible if you are registered or not.

 Recipe Steps Page:
 * Users can click into a recipe for instructions for the recipes.
-Save and comment features are for signed in users only.
+Like feature is for signed in users only.

 ## Skeleton
 Wireframes